Marwan01/LoL-champ-select/README.md

 # LoL-champ-select

-Simple, mobile friendly Angular app designed for League of Legends players to use during champion selection.
+Simple mobile friendly Angular app designed for League of Legends players to use during champion selection.
 It allows you to pick a champion, and to quickly get who counters them, according to the most updated champion data on the web.

 ## How This Works